-Real estate sponsors may have their own in-house multifamily property management teams.
+Real estate sponsors may have their own in house multifamily property management teams.
 Others may subcontract out to third-party management companies.
 In either case, the management team should have the appropriate staff needed to manage minor repairs and maintenance (e.g., plumbing, electrical, HVAC, landscaping, snow/trash removal, etc.).

 The responsiveness of a multifamily property management team plays a major role in tenant satisfaction.
-At large properties, issues inevitably arise.
+At large properties, issues certainly arise.
 It’s how the property managers handle those issues that leads to happy tenants (or not).

 The Role of Asset Managers

 Many people confuse multifamily property managers and asset managers.
 The role of asset managers is entirely different.
-Asset managers serve in a “behind the scenes” capacity and rarely, if ever, interact with building tenants.
+Asset managers serve in a “behind the scenes” capacity and rarely, if ever, engage with building tenants.

 An asset manager might determine, for instance, that it is acceptable for the sponsor to take on more or less debt during the acquisition of a new asset based on how highly levered the sponsor is across the balance of their portfolio.

 Asset managers may also help analyze market conditions and assist with real estate transactions.
-They will generally help to secure financing that lowers the cost of debt, thereby increasing the value of the portfolio.
+They will usually help to secure financing that lowers the cost of debt, thereby increasing the value of the portfolio.
 They’ll compile all the paperwork needed to make this happen.